roman-koshchei/unator/README.md

 # Unator

-Breaking mistaken standarts of enterprice such as Repository pattern.
-My goal is to provide set of functions/classes to make development transparent and logical.
+Breaking mistaken standards of enterprise such as Repository pattern.
+My goal is to provide a set of functions/classes to make development transparent and logical.

 ## Examples

 ### Repository

 That's my favorite.
 You create a ton of files for Repositories and files with interfaces for them, even if it has just 1 method.
 You should not forget to add them to DI (that's what my team did several times).
-And almost all of them are soooo similar.
+And almost all of them are so similar.
 Let's take a look:

 ```csharp
 // ICategoryRepository.cs